 In her research, Dr. Vink collects cervical tissue samples, ultrasound measurements, and other data throughout the stages of pregnancy.
 Ms. Myers studies the tissue changes that occur during pregnancy in an effort to uncover how cervical tissue responds to pregnancy.
 Ms. Myers found that the cervix is composed of more muscle tissue than originally thought.
 Their findings are contributing to a computational model which encodes estimates of the pressure of pregnancy on the cervix, the stretchy nature of the uterus, and how much impact the kick of a baby in-utero has on the whole system.

 The pair hopes that their research into the basics of pregnancy and labor will lead to insights that help prevent preterm birth—and give babies at risk of preterm birth a greater chance at a healthy future.

 Highly-regarded medical malpractice attorneys help you in Baltimore and Washington, D.C.

-Schochor and Staton, P.A. is a leading medical malpractice law firm with a track record of success in lawsuits against physicians and institutional defendants.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of success in lawsuits against physicians and institutional defendants.
 If you or a family member suffered medical negligence, we can help.
 Contact us today or call 410-234-1000 to schedule a free consultation.